Why Doth The Sun Reorient Take – Hymn Lyric

 Yet children of the sacred race Blindly abhor the Incarnate grace: By philtres you might deem them lulled Or by some bacchic phrenzy dulled.

 Why headlong thus to ruin stride?
-If aught of soundness in you bide, Behold in Him the Lord divine Of all your patriarchal line.
+If aught of soundness in you bide, Behold in Him the divine Of all your patriarchal line.

 Mark you the dim-lit cave, the Maid, The humble nurse, the cradle laid, The helpless infancy forlorn: Yet thus the Gentiles’ King was born!